Skip to Main Content

 • Esurance: Esurance (and some other auto insurers) refers to gap insurance as auto loan and lease coverage.
 You may qualify for coverage if you are leasing or paying off a financed vehicle and have full coverage insurance.

-• USAA: USAA auto insurance is available to active military, veterans and their immediate families.
+• USAA: USAA auto insurance is available to active-duty military, veterans and their immediate families.
 USAA offers Car Replacement Assistance, which includes an extra 20 percent above the vehicle’s actual cash value if it is totaled.

 • Travelers: Travelers offers loan/lease gap coverage, which pays out the difference between the current value of your car versus what is owed.